bibek22/blog/content/simulations/piCollision.md

 Make sure you're working with $2$ digits to see the plot on phase space.
 Anything more than that would just cover up the entire circle because there are too many collisions.
 I've excluded those cases.

+<!
 #### Why is the value of E irrelevant?
 Before answering that question, notice that on each collision between the blocks, the momentum of bigger block is increasing in positive x - direction.

+The velocity of the bigger mass after elastic collision with the small mass is:
+!>